 docker logs -f elasticsearchscylla_twitter_1

-- Once a decent amount of Tweets are stored in Scylla, run the following command to stop writing Tweets to Scylla.
+- Once a decent amount of Tweets are stored in ScyllaDB, run the following command to stop writing Tweets to ScyllaDB.

 Visualizing the data with Kibana